NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 ### Content Overview

 In this repository we present a tennis tournament simulator for the 4 major Grand Slam tournaments: Roland Garros, Wimbledon, Australian Open, and US Open.
 All tournament simulation data can be found under the src folder.
+Instructions to run different python scripts are explained below, with deeper explainations regarding specific functions and inputs in the docs folder & related documentation in each python file.
+The objective of this code is to both simulate major grand slam tournaments, but also validate results against betting odds.

 All python scripts are in the src folder.